 In phase I study in patients with metastatic or locally advanced, unresectable disease but 13 out of 26 (50%) had a partial response.
 During the 11 months follow-up, seven patients remained in the response.
 Two patients (7.7%) had to discontinue treatment due to adverse events.
 The median age was 73 years.

-The US administration by the Food and Drug Administration has granted the application for the status of a breakthrough therapy for the drug, providing a faster way for a potential approval of FDA.
+The US administration by the Food and Drug Administration has granted an application for a breakthrough therapy for drug status, providing a faster way for a potential approval of FDA.

 Cutaneous squamous cell carcinoma develops due to genetic damage caused by UV radiation.
 These tumors have a high mutation load, providing a target environment for the immune system and the cancer is also strongly associated with immunosuppression.
 These factors have made it a strong candidate for the inhibition of PD1, which unleashes the immune system to fight cancer.

-Cutaneous squamous cell carcinoma is not included in the national registers of cancer, so the frequency of the disease and its mortality is unknown.
+Cutaneous squamous cell carcinoma is not included in the national cancer registries, so the incidence of the disease and its mortality is unknown.
 Assessment or annual diagnoses range from 700,000 to 1 million.
 According to one study, in 2012, died from 3900 to 8700 people from this cancer.